openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Validation of the Response URI

-The Wallet MUST ensure Authorization Response data cannot leak through Response URIs.
+The Wallet MUST ensure the data in the Authorization Response cannot leak through Response URIs.
 When using pre-registered Response URIs, the Wallet MUST comply with best practices for Redirect URI validation as defined in [@!I-D.ietf-oauth-security-topics].
 The Wallet MAY also rely on client authentication to establish trust in the Response URI provided by a certain Verifier.

 ### Protection of the Response URI